rreube3/CSE6250/README.txt

   - read_oe_w2v_file_test_vectorize_data.ipynb - converting conceptnet txt.gz file to txt (the txt file is provided for graders)

 Instructions to Run Code:
+IMPORTANT: Please ensure you have downloaded and unzipped the the conceptnet file (see Download section) before starting
   1. Download code scripts and data files from the GitHub page at [INSERT GITHUB URL]
   2. [Optional] Open and run Create_External_Features.py to create the supplemental external features dataset OR do not run the script and use the provided external features csv file
   3. Open and run the 3+1-Label_Classification.py script to preprocess, train, and evaluate CNN and SVM-Linear model performance on the 3+1-label classification scheme.
 This script trains the model using the 500-user dataset and supplemental external feature dataset (I2)